drduh/YubiKey-Guide/README.md

 # Creating keys

-Create a temporary directory which won't survive a [reboot](https://serverfault.com/questions/377348/when-does-tmp-get-cleared):
+Create a temporary directory which will be deleted on [reboot](https://serverfault.com/questions/377348/when-does-tmp-get-cleared):

 ```
 $ export GNUPGHOME=$(mktemp -d) ; echo $GNUPGHOME